 Our sterling silver jewelry has a satin and shiny finish.
 Silver wears wonderfully over time, it polishes in areas of friction with the skin while the scratches and marks accumulated over time often add character and feel to the piece.
 Silver also tarnishes naturally over time due to exposure to the elements (air, chlorinated or sulphurous water); this often appears as a darkening on the surface.
-On a daily basis, good maintenance and storage habits in addition to recurring cleaning of our jewelry are the best ways to slow this process.
+On a daily basis, good maintenance and storage habits in addition to recurring cleaning of our jewelry are the best ways to slow down this process.
 Using a silver polishing cloth or a specific silver polishing liquid is also a great way to remove more stubborn oxidation.
 Of course, we are always available to give your piece a professional cleaning and / or professional refurbishment: we offer a cleaning, re-plating and repair service for all our jewelry.
 Please contact us here for more information.

 Oxidized Sterling Silver

 Oxidized silver gets its beautiful dark gray / black surface finish by dipping sterling silver coins in a specialized liquid (sulfur oxide) which chemically alters its surface.
 A quality wax is then applied to the surface to seal it and to add depth to the oxidation.
 This type of surface finish is delicate and will change over time.
 When worn frequently, the sides and ridges of a part will be the first to wear naturally, revealing the shiny silver hidden under oxidation.
 This often creates attractive highlights on the edges adding to the precious look of the room.
-For cleaning these jewelry. we recommend that you only use a very soft cloth with hot soapy water.
-Coarse fabrics will damage the surface and remove oxidation on it.
-Always store your oxidized jewelry with care to prevent it from scratching on contact with other objects.
+To clean these jewelry, we recommend that you only use a very soft cloth with hot soapy water.
+Coarse fabrics will damage the surface and remove the oxidation on it.
+Always store your oxidized jewelry with care to prevent it from scratching in contact with other objects.
 We offer a re-oxidation service for those who wish to restore their jewelry to its original dark finish.

 14k yellow gold plating